GuillaumeR16/env_claims_detector/README.md

 ## GPT-3 Text Classifier
-For all the results that follow, these have been created and taken from the following file: GPT_3_finetuning_ada.ipynb & GPT_3_finetuning_davinci.ipynb
+All the results that follow have been created and taken from the following files: GPT_3_finetuning_ada.ipynb & GPT_3_finetuning_davinci.ipynb

 As previously stated in this report, the analysis of two additional models has been postponed until the end of the study.
 These models, although implemented by us on python, originate more from external sources and utilize GPT-3 Text Classifier with davinci and ada as the chosen models.
 We refrained from directly comparing these new models to the previously analyzed ones as we acknowledge that our contribution to the establishment of these models within the context of our analysis was not substantial (e.g., no direct fine-tuning and parameter search).
 Nonetheless, as shown in the confusion matrix below, these two models typically produce the greatest results.
 This is precisely why we incorporate them into the report, as their inclusion enhances the performance of our model, which is the primary objective of our study/assignment.